Dual-End Consistency Model: Experiments

-\subsection{Class-to-Image Generation}
+\paragraph{\textbf{Class-to-Image Generation.}}

 In \cref{tab:img256} we show ImageNet 256 $ \times $ 256 results, reporting FID scores along with the NFE (Number of Function Evaluations).
 Our model establishes a new state-of-the-art at 1 NFE among comparable-scale models and even surpasses the vast majority of multi-step models with just 2 NFE, demonstrating robust and superior performance.
-Furthermore, our model maintains stable performance at large NFE using a single set of parameters. \cref{f8ig:imagent} presents the visual results generated by our model using 2 NFE sampling.
+Furthermore, our model maintains stable performance at large NFE using a single set of parameters. \cref{f8ig:imagent} presents the visual results generated by our model using 1 NFE sampling.

-\subsection{Text-to-Image Generation}
+\paragraph{\textbf{Text-to-Image Generation.}}

 \cref{fig:t2i} provides a visualization of our method against competing models across various inference budgets (1, 2, 4, 32 and 50 NFE).
 While pre-trained models like Flux \cite{flux.1-dev2024} and SD3.5 \cite{esser2024scaling} are inherently incapable of few-step generation, existing CMs like LCM \cite{luo2023latent} and CTM \cite{kim2023consistency} suffer from blurry results at low NFE and oversaturation at large NFE.
 Methods including PCM \cite{wang2024phased} and Hyper-SD \cite{ren2024hyper}, which require dedicated training for each NFE, face challenges with oversaturation and poor instruction alignment (e.g. fail to render Van Gogh style at 2 NFE).
-DE-CM demonstrates compelling performance, achieving appealing results in few-step inference and realistic quality at large NFE. \cref{tab:t2i} presents a quantitative evaluation using feedback scores.
+DE-CM demonstrates compelling performance, achieving appealing results in few-step inference and realistic quality at large NFE. \cref{fig:t2i-2} further demonstrates the visualization results of our 1 NFE.
+Compared to other methods, our approach exhibits finer textures and enhanced realism. \cref{tab:t2i} presents a quantitative evaluation using feedback scores.
 Our model achieves strong performance across various metrics, notably BLIP scores, and exhibits superior sample quality universally across all NFE settings.